-We tend to think of air pollution as something outside -smog, ozone, or haze hanging in the air, especially in summer.
+We tend to think of air pollution as something that's only outside, like smog.
 But the truth is, the air inside homes, offices, and other buildings can be more polluted than the air outside.
-In addition, people who may be exposed to indoor air pollutants for the longest periods of time are often those most susceptible to the effects of indoor air pollution.
-Such groups include the young, the elderly, and the chronically ill, especially those suffering from respiratory or cardiovascular disease.
+Additionally, those who tend to be exposed to indoor pollution for the most time also tend to be more susceptible to its effects.
+These groups include the young, the elderly, and the chronically ill, especially those suffering from respiratory or cardiovascular disease.

-Open your doors and windows to encourage ventilation and prevent crystallization of pollutants preferably in the morning every day as the air inside a house doesn’t renew itself.
-Even when it’s chilly outside, you should open a window for at least five minutes a day to significantly decrease the concentrations of indoor air pollutants in your home.
-Most home heating and cooling systems, including forced air heating systems, do not mechanically bring fresh air into the house and making essential to open windows /doors to encourage fresh air.
+Opening windows to encourage ventilation and outdoor air circulation can help prevent the crystallization of pollutants and reduce stale air.
+Even when it’s chilly outside, you should open a window for at least five minutes a few times each day to help circulate fresh air and push out some of the indoor air pollutants.
+Most home heating and cooling systems, including forced-air heating systems, do not mechanically bring fresh air into the house.

-A clean house may be a healthier house, because good indoor hygiene can greatly cut down on dust and animal dander.
-Vacuuming the carpets and area rugs at least once or twice a week with a vacuum cleaner can go a long way in reducing dust and allergens.
-Opting for hard-surface flooring instead of wall-to-wall carpeting may also cut down on allergens in the home.
-The American Academy of Allergy, Asthma & Immunologyrecommends washing in water that is at least 130° F. Also consider using dust mite-proof covers on pillows, as well as mattresses and box springs, whenever possible.
+A clean house might be a healthier house because good indoor hygiene can greatly cut down on dust and animal dander.
+Vacuuming the carpets and area rugs at least once a week can go a long way toward reducing dust and allergens.
+Opting for hard-surface flooring instead of wall-to-wall carpeting can also cut down on allergens in the home.
+The American Academy of Allergy, Asthma & Immunology recommends washing linens in water that's at least 130° F. You should also consider using dust-mite-proof covers on pillows, mattresses, and box springs whenever possible.

 3. Invest in a good quality air purifier